ska-sa/katgpucbf/doc/dev-guide.rst

 Unit testing for this module is performed using :mod:`.pytest` with support from :mod:`!pytest-asyncio`.
 Unit test files should follow :mod:`.pytest` conventions.
-Additionally, :mod:'.coverage' is used to give the developer insight into what the unit tests are actually testing, and what code remains untested.
+Additionally, :mod:`.coverage` is used to give the developer insight into what the unit tests are actually testing, and what code remains untested.
 Both of these packages are installed if the ``dev-setup.sh`` script is used as described in :ref:`getting-started`.